 The default user name for the Admin GUI administration account is admin.
-The initial password is set at configuration time (see "Configure Sun Ray Server Software" in the Sun Ray Server Software 4.1 Installation and Configuration Guide for Solaris).
+The initial password is set at configuration time (see "Configure Sun Ray Server Software" on page 47 of the Sun Ray Server Software 4.1 Installation and Configuration Guide for Linux).